2mohitarora/genai-demo/0_Initial_Setup.md

     Use --force (if you get prompted for React 19)
     ```

-4. Navigate to slack-clone directory and open it in cursor
+4. Navigate to slack-clone directory and open it in cursor/windsurf

-    ```
-    cd slack-clone
-    cursor .
-    ```
-5. Open Terminal within cursor and run following command
+5. Open Terminal within cursor/windsurf and run following command

     ```
     npm install